2.3 Alternative Disclosure Requirements

 The alternative disclosures required by Rule 13-01 include

-alternative financial disclosures about issuers and guarantors that will help
+alternative financial disclosures about the issuer(s) and guarantor(s) that will

 registered guaranteed debt securities.
 However, as discussed in Section 2.3.3, in certain